nathancarter/ge-lib/to-do-list.md

 ## Improving documentation

- * Fill in the section on examples for using the CLI.
  * Fill in the section on installing the CLI
     * Publish on npm
     * Write down that people should `npm install -g ge-lib`